We are Iota, a team with its eyes set on success.

 Bronson provides oversight to the project as a whole, whilst also delegating and monitoring the progress of tasks which comprise it.
 He also manages the team's expenditure and finances.
 With his previous experience in the F1 in Schools Challenge he was not only able to lead a successful team, but also provide assistance to all other team members.

-As Graphic Designer, Bronson works closely with Vince to create a strong, recognisable
+As Brand Manager, Bronson works closely with Vince to create a strong, recognisable

 brand identity for all team publication, as well